netpump-data/docs/docs/setup-offer.md

 The user of this guide should have basic or moderate knowledge of how to use Azure Portal, and Azure Active Directory.

 1. A valid deployment environment
- > The service is intended to be used in an existing network with valid SMB share setup and network routing
+ > The service is intended to be used in an existing network with valid SMB share setup and network routing.
- > If you wish to deploy a novel lab test see [Example][example-network] for example ideal network architecture.

 2. Provision of the Enterprise Application.
  > A guide can be find provision the enterprise application can be found [here](setup-app-registration.md)